-CROSSING ROD Option Route Option Descriptions Included in Modelling Assessment online of the Old Porterstown Road while the level crossing would be closed.
-5 Option 2 This option involves the construction of an overbridge approximately 200m to the east of the existing level crossing.
-This overbridge will span the railway and the canal perpendicularly and will tie in to the Clonsilla Link Road at the northern end of scheme and at a proposed roundabout at the southern end of the scheme along Luttrellstown Road (R121). × Clonsilla Option 4 This option involves the construction of an overbridge approximately 210 metres west of the existing level crossing.
+CROSSING ROD Option Route Option Descriptions Included in Modelling Assessment Option 4 This option involves the construction of an overbridge approximately 210 metres west of the existing level crossing.
 The existing Clonsilla Road runs parallel to the railway at this location.
 It is proposed to raise the road to the east and west of the proposed bridge, and to bridge both the railway and canal.
 This will tie into the Clonsilla Road south of the existing level crossing.
-A structure will be required to span the railway and the canal. \checkmark Barberstown Option 3 This route option is located approximately 195 metres to the east of the existing level crossing.
+A structure will be required to span the railway and the canal. √ Barberstown Option 3 This route option is located approximately 195 metres to the east of the existing level crossing.
 This option is approximately 1150 metres in length and links the R121 to the south and the Ongar Distributor Road to the north.
 To the north the route ties into an existing roundabout on the Ongar Distributor Road while to the south a new off-line roundabout would need to be constructed with a realignment of the R121.
-Three new overbridges would be required, one to span the Maynooth Line, another over the Royal Canal and further bridge to span the Clonsilla Navan Line in the vicinity of Hansfield Station. × Option 4 This option takes the form an overbridge spanning the railway and canal along with a roundabout at either end of route option to facilitate a tie-in with the existing road network approximately 250 metres to the west of the existing level crossing. \checkmark Blakestown This option involves closing the local road and the provision of a pedestrian footbridge over the railway and canal to accommodate local pedestrian activity along the existing route.
-Car and other vehicular traffic would be accommodated on the nearby higher quality Celbridge Link Road.
-6 ×
+Three new overbridges would be required, one to span the Maynooth Line, another over the Royal Canal and further bridge to span the Clonsilla Navan Line in the vicinity of Hansfield Station. × Option 4 This option takes the form an overbridge spanning the railway and canal along with a roundabout at either end of route option to facilitate a tie-in with the existing road network approximately 250 metres to the west of the existing level crossing. √ Blakestown This option involves closing the local road and the provision of a pedestrian footbridge over the railway and canal to accommodate local pedestrian activity along the existing route.
+Car and other vehicular traffic would be accommodated on the nearby higher quality Celbridge Link Road. ×